 Admission to all majors at CSULB is competitive as CSULB continues to have more qualified applicants than spaces available for new students.
 Be aware that CSULB criteria are higher than CSU system-wide minimum eligibility requirements.

-Applicants to Science, Technology, Engineering and Math (STEM) Majors
+Science, Technology, Engineering and Math (STEM) Majors

 Applicants will be admitted based on a calculated STEM Eligibility Index.
 The index places additional weight on quantitative skills required for success in these majors.
 Admission to STEM majors will be to a pre-major status.
 Continuation in the major will be subject to meeting specific lower-division course and GPA requirements at CSULB that indicate the student’s ability to succeed and complete the major.